 - 1. Clear all mark bits. - 2.
-Perform depth-first search (DFS) following pointers from each variable on the system's list of variables.
+Perform depth-first search (DFS) following pointers beginning with each variable on the system's list of static variables.
 Each memory element encountered during the DFS has its mark bit turned on. - 3.
 A "sweep" is made through the memory pool, visiting all elements.
 Unmarked elements are considered garbage and placed in free store.